Back to Arky

 The SDK exports store helpers and platform types:

-import { createArkyStore, type ArkyStore } from 'arky-sdk/storefront-store';
+import { initialize, type ArkyStore } from 'arky-sdk/storefront';

 import type { Product, Service, Cart, Order } from 'arky-sdk';